Jigeesha-Yarra/QR-Code-Generator/README.md

 # Technologies Used:
-HTML5: Structure of the webpage.
+1. HTML5: Structure of the webpage.
-CSS3: Basic styling for the page.
+2. CSS3: Basic styling for the page.
-JavaScript: Dynamic behavior and QR code generation.
+3. JavaScript: Dynamic behavior and QR code generation.
-QRCode.js: External library for creating QR codes.
+4. QRCode.js: External library for creating QR codes.

 # How It Works:
-The page loads with a default QR code.
-The user types text or a URL into the input field.
-On pressing Enter, the QR code updates to represent the user's input.
+i.
+The page loads with a default QR code. ii.
+The user types text or a URL into the input field. iii.
+On pressing Enter, the QR code updates to represent the user's input. iv.
 If the input field is blank, an alert prompts the user to provide valid input.